engelsjk/web-demo-quickdraw-visualizer/README.md

 <img src="screenshots/screenshot_quickdraw-google-3.png" height="500px" width="auto">

-<b>IMPORTANT: This "ink" array is obviously the data behind canvas drawing in some format.
+<b>IMPORTANT: This "ink" array is obviously the data behind the canvas drawing in some format.
 It took a bit of trial-and-error, but I eventually figured out that the ink array includes values for X,Y as well as time in the following format:</b>

 <code>ink=[[x1, x2, ...],[y1, y2, ...],[t1, t1, ...]]</code>